|

 BRUSHES

-Everyone has their favorite brushes that work well for them.
+Everyone has their favorite brushes that work

-on the size of the project I'm working on and what technique I am using.
+variety of brushes dependingon the size of the project I'm working on

-The types of brushes you will need to complete any of my project plans and
+need to complete any of my project plans and designs:

 |